 Hypnosis – A legal way to enhance your performance?

-Most people probably think that hypnosis is just used as therapy for habits such as smoking, drinking too much and phobias, etc… What people may be unaware of is how hypnosis can enhance a skill or a talent and help get into the “zone”.
+Most people probably think that Hypnosis is just used as therapy for habits such as smoking, drinking too much and phobias, etc. What people may be unaware of is how Hypnosis can enhance a skill or a talent and help get into the “zone”.

-- Hypnosis, in particular, can be used as anaesthetic before operations by controlling the autonomous nervous system (e.g. to prevent bleeding or suppress pain).
+- Hypnosis, in particular, can be used as an anaesthetic before operations by controlling the autonomous nervous system (i.e. to prevent bleeding or suppress pain).

-Just browsing the British Cycling website I found indications that hypnosis and self-hypnosis are used with other psychological techniques to “help athletes change their behaviour with the aim of enhancing performance” (2) and “for optimal recovery” (3).
+Just browsing the British Cycling website, I found indications that Hypnosis and self-hypnosis are used with other psychological techniques to “help athletes change their behaviour with the aim of enhancing performance” (2) and “for optimal recovery” (3).

 “In summary, the results of this study suggest that an intervention consisting of hypnotic induction, hypnotic regression, and unconscious triggers appeared to enhance flow intensity and the racing performance of elite cyclists.
 This study also supports previous research about the effectiveness of hypnosis to positively enhance the emotions, thoughts, and perceptions of elite athletes.”
 (4)

-Just a few days ago I found that a top German swimmer uses Hypnosis to help his performance and “get into the right flow” (5).
+Just a few days ago, I found that a top German swimmer uses Hypnosis to help his performance and “get into the right flow”.
+(5)

 Over the years, I have helped golfers, athletes, actors, musicians or artists to enhance their performance or creativity (6).
 Often I couple it with bio-feedback, so they know in real-time when they are in “the zone”.
 It is a double whammy as they can then feel and see it to use for future performance.

 So what do you think?
 Do you believe that Chris Froome has included Hypnosis in his training?
 And would yourself be ready to use it to boost your performance or talent?

 For more information, you may want to read Sport Performance (7) and Sports Hypnosis (8)